Boxeo de Primera

 Boxeo de Primera is a boxing television show from Argentina, which is televised during weekend days on the Argentine sports television channel, TyC Sports.
 The show has been televised continuously since 1994 and is shown internationally live to many countries in the Americas, including Panama and the United States.

 The show is telecast almost every Saturday night through the year and on select Friday nights also.

+In 2023, the show celebrated its 30th anniversary.

 Select boxers and fights on the show

 Boxeo de Primera has showcased fights by many boxers, including: